datashield/DSI/README.md

   the remote DataSHIELD sessions,
   * `datashield.table_status`, `datashield.pkg_status`, `datashield.method_status` and `datashield.methods` are
   utility functions to explore the DataSHIELD setup across a set of data repositories,
-  * `datashield.connections`, `datashield.connections_default` and `datashield.connections_find` are functions
-  for managing the list of `DSConnection` objects that will be discovered and used by the client-side analytic functions.

 ## Options